 In my present solitary situation, scarcely does it appear reasonable to think that any thing that philosophy could suggest would be any gratification to me.
 So true it is, however, that the mind, although bent down with most extreme distress, is yet ever willing to snatch at even the most timid means of consolation.

-Elaine Ayers is a historian of science at Princeton University.
-She works on plants, art, decolonization, and objecthood in the tropics.
+Elaine Ayers is a PhD candidate in Princeton University's Program in the History of Science.
+She works on natural history, aesthetics, and gender in the Victorian tropics.